corinfinite/brp-pacu/README.md

 	make
 	gcc

-## Compilation
+## Building

-If the source code comes directly from the GIT repository, instead of a release in a tar ball, you must run “aclocal && autoconf && automake” before running “./configure”.

-This is followed by the traditional "/configure", "make", and "sudo make install" build process.
-Details are found in the file “INSTALL”

-A binary package for Debian can be found at http://packages.debian.org/sid/brp-pacu .
+If you are building from the git repo you must first run `./autogen.sh` to generate the Autotools files.

+Run the traditional `./configure`, `make`, and `make install` to install BRP-PACU.

-When BRP-PACU is installed, the executable is named “BRP_PACU”.
+When BRP-PACU is installed on your system using `make install`, the executable is named “BRP_PACU”.
 It can be started from the Run dialog (that comes up when pressing ALt-F2), or from a command line which will give extra debugging information.

+If you just ran `make` you can start BRP-PACU `./BRP-PACU`.

 ## A tip for JACK and PulseAudio co-existense (not unique to BRP-PACU)